okutse/foodborne_diseases/methodology.md

 ### Model selection

 Model selection was based on the performance metrics discussed in \@ref(performance) to determine a suitable model with a combination of the highest accuracy as well as ability to discriminate between the different food sources to facilitate a relatively accurate linkage of the varied *Listeria monocytogene* pathogenic isolates to a potential food source and thus facilitate contact tracing and outcome investigation rapidly.
 The best model based on the metrics above will be trained on the full set of features to allow the model to learn the heterogeneity in the full data set and thus enhance robustness.
 This approach has been employed elsewhere [@tanui2022machine], [@Munck2020] and shown to yield substantially throughput results for predictive models.
+The model comparison approach highlighted here enables us to link a particular strain of listeria to a specific food source using a model that has a high discriminatory ability.

 ### Statistical software, code, and data availability